persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 	"homepage": "https://mydomain.com/"

 At the bottom of **"scripts"** in the same file add:
+If you have your own domain, see 8

     "predeploy": "npm run build && echo \"mydomain.com\" > build/CNAME",
     "deploy": "gh-pages -b master -d build"
+If you dont have your own domain

 > **NOTE:** If you are using **NEXT.JS**  do this instead:
 >